ElectricalHazards/Monogame_Sokoban/readme.md

-A monogame implimentation of sokobon that uses a procedural generation for sokobon levels based off of Joshua Taylor and Ian Parberry's paper in 2011 http://ianparberry.com/techreports/LARC-2011-01.pdf

 Impossible levels are still possible as I have not implemented a check to see if a level is solvable, for now press Y to generate a new level of equal difficulty